 Under the current proof-of-work (PoW) model Ethereum issues roughly 13,500 ETH per day — an annual issuance of about

 4.3% of the total ETH supply.
 However, the PoS issuance model is determined based on how much ETH is actively being staked on the network.
 Current projections predict a drop to between a

 0.4% issuance rate when "The Merge" occurs.

 For comparison, Bitcoin currently issues 900 BTC per day — an annual issuance of about

 1.7% of the total BTC supply.
 The next two "Halvenings" will reduce Bitcoin's issuance to approximately

 0.4% in 2028.
 With Ethereum’s expected drop in issuance after "The Merge" to between

 0.3% - 0.4% it will not be until 2028 that Bitcoin's issuance is again within range of Ethereum's.

-BASEFEE burn mechanism of EIP-1559 (which will be included in the Ethereum 1.0 PoW London hard fork during the summer of 2021) it is projected that Ethereum's issuance will actually become deflationary during periods of high user activity.
+BASEFEE burn mechanism of EIP-1559 (live as of August 2021) it is projected that Ethereum's issuance will actually become deflationary during periods of high user activity.